Land Reform School — Summer 2025

 2. State & Land as Contested Spaces: The state and land are contested spaces requiring strategic analysis of how to contest them effectively rather than accepting existing power relations as permanent.
 The relationship between the state, land, and business/financial actors demonstrates that land reform direction depends on political coalitions with power.

-3. Politics as Strategic Terrain: Politics is not a bad word but "the struggle over who decides how we live"—the very terrain where our future will be won or lost.
+3. Politics as Strategic Terrain: Politics is not a bad word but "the struggle over who decides how we live" — the very terrain where our future will be won or lost.
 This reframes political engagement from moral appeals toward strategic analysis of power relations and organizing capacity.

 4. Organizational Precision Over Cultural Romanticism: The success of Global South agrarian movements stems from organizational precision and clarity, not cultural factors.
 This requires serious strategic thinking about capacity-building, political education, and infrastructure development rather than romantic appeals to traditional practices.

-5. From Defensive to Offensive Positioning: We do not need to remain on the defensive but can claim our right to determine history, moving from reactive to proactive political engagement.
-This means building capacity for advanced struggle rather than simply responding to immediate crises.
+5. From Defensive to Offensive Positioning: "We do not need to remain on the defensive but can claim our right to determine history."
+Moving from reactive to proactive political engagement means building capacity for advanced struggle rather than simply responding to immediate crises.
+Even amid fascist attacks, people are "more ready than ever to be offered a struggle to engage in."

-Call to Action: ¡Vamos hacia la reforma agraria integral y popular!
+¡Vamos hacia la reforma agraria integral y popular!

-Foundation for Sustained Struggle: "This school emerges not merely from 2-3 years of research and dedicated study to these questions, but a lifetime of struggle which only recently, I have been able to articulate on my own terms.
+"This school emerges not merely from 2-3 years of research and dedicated study to these questions, but a lifetime of struggle which only recently, I have been able to articulate on my own terms.
 It is here where I encourage you all to pull your political power from, as it will guide you towards the popular future we all want."

-Collective Commitment: "You all have deeply impacted me in ways I am still trying to figure out.
-What I can say is you have alleviated me of my loneliness in thinking through these questions, and have provided me with an insurmountable hope for what we can build in the midst of this fascist attack on our communities...
-We shall be victorious in our struggle for dignity."
+"You all have deeply impacted me in ways I am still trying to figure out.
+What I can say is you have alleviated me of my loneliness in thinking through these questions, and have provided me with an insurmountable hope for what we can build in the midst of this fascist attack on our communities… We shall be victorious in our struggle for dignity."

 Join 105+ Organizers This Summer